 With Medijump you can browse 2 facilities offering different types of Diagnostic Imaging procedures in Costa Rica.

-Dr. Mario Alvarenga - Cirujano Plástico, located in Radial Francisco J Orlich, Alajuela, Costa Rica offers patients Abdominal Ultrasound procedures among its total of 21 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Abdominal Ultrasound procedures at Dr. Mario Alvarenga - Cirujano Plástico, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Dr. Mario Alvarenga - Cirujano Plástico, can be found in Radial Francisco J Orlich, Alajuela, Costa Rica and offers its patients Abdominal Ultrasound procedures as well as 21 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Abdominal Ultrasound procedures at Dr. Mario Alvarenga - Cirujano Plástico.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dr. Mario Alvarenga - Cirujano Plástico is not accredited by any recognised accreditations institutions.

-Dr. Jorge Suárez Mastache, located in Radial Francisco J Orlich, Alajuela, Costa Rica offers patients Abdominal Ultrasound procedures among its total of 4 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Abdominal Ultrasound procedures at Dr. Jorge Suárez Mastache, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: Costa Rica Ministry of HealthACOG - American Congress of Obstetricians and Gynecologists
+Dr. Jorge Suárez Mastache, can be found in Radial Francisco J Orlich, Alajuela, Costa Rica and offers its patients Abdominal Ultrasound procedures as well as 4 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Abdominal Ultrasound procedures at Dr. Jorge Suárez Mastache.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dr. Jorge Suárez Mastache has several accreditations, including: Costa Rica Ministry of HealthACOG - American Congress of Obstetricians and Gynecologists

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?